 Hope all is well.
-Something just came up & I am going to have to miss tonight's meeting but would love to make the next
+Something just came up & I am going to have to miss tonight's meeting but would love to make the next one, so please keep me informed as to when the next one will be.

 Respectfully,

 Nikki Hines

 On Friday, October 16, 2020, 04:00:55 PM EDT, Teresa Kenny

 Hi All,

 Just wanted to remind everyone that we will be having our first meeting on October 20 th at 6 pm.
 We will hold it in the multi-purpose room - which is in the lower level of Town Hall.

 If you haven't done so already, please let me know if you will not be able to attend or if you would prefer to attend virtually.

-in you haven't delice do all oddy, prodee for me intent in you will not be also to allow a virgou in a large i
+,

 I look forward to working with all of you.

 Teresa M. Kenny

 Town Supervisor

 Town of Orangetown

 26 Orangeburg Road

 Orangeburg, New York 10962

 (845) 359-5100

 Feeling stressed by the COVID-19 pandemic?
 You are not alone.
 Call the NYS Emotional Support Helpline 7

 days a week, 8am-10pm at 1-844-863-9314.

 IMPORTANT NOTICE: This e-mail is meant only for the use of the intended recipient.
 It may contain confidential information which is